Okahyphen/stumble-core/README.md

 The contextual `this` of the `.exec` function is set as the calling instance of `StumbleCore`.

-`execute` returns the result of the `.exec` function.
+`execute` returns the result of the `.exec` function, hold for the following exception:

-If an extension identified by `handle` is not present, or is present but has no `.exec` function, `execute` simply returns `null`.
+* If an extension identified by `handle` is not present, or is present but has no `.exec` function, `execute` simply returns `null`.
 This is to allow for NOP like behaviour from optional `.hooks`.

 A short example: